Budapest Gambit: Other fourth moves after 3...Ng4

 A few other lines have been tried, with the outcome varying from an immediate equality to a clear advantage for Black.
 The cooling 4.e6 avoids complications and heads for an equal endgame with 4...dxe6 5.Qxd8+ Kxd8, Black's loss of the right to castle being of no great importance since queens have been traded.
 If Black wants to avoid this early endgame, he can try 4...Bb4+ 5.Nc3 Bxc3+ 6.bxc3 dxe6 and now the exchange of queens would give a plus to Black, as the white queenside pawns are isolated and doubled.
-The greedy 4.f4 is weak because White neglects their development and weakens the a7–g1 diagonal.
-Black can immediately exploit this with 4...Bc5, which threatens a fork on f2 and forbids White's castling; Black may later push d7–d6 to open the centre, e.g. 5.Nh3 0-0 6.Nc3 d6 7.exd6 cxd6 when Black has good squares for its pieces while White's castling is delayed.
+The greedy 4.f4 is weak because White neglects his development and weakens the a7–g1 diagonal.
+Black can immediately exploit this with 4...Bc5, which threatens a fork on f2 and stops White from castling kingside.
+Then a quick ...d7–d6 will open the centre to Black's advantage.

 Another reasonable-looking move is 4.Qd4 as it protects the e5-pawn and attacks the Ng4.
 However, "the problem for White in the Budapest is that natural moves often lead to disaster".
 Best for Black is the gambit 4...d6 5.exd6 Nc6!
 6.Qd1 Bxd6, when the natural 7.Nf3?? is an error because of 7...Nxf2!
 8.Kxf2 Bg3+ winning the queen.
-White must develop quietly with moves like Nc3/Nf3/e3/Be2, allowing Black to find active positions for their pieces with 0-0/Be6/Qe7/Rfd8, and preparing several sacrificial ideas on e3 or f2, with excellent attacking possibilities.
+White must develop quietly with moves like Nc3/Nf3/e3/Be2, allowing Black to find active positions for his pieces with 0-0/Be6/Qe7/Rfd8, and preparing several sacrificial ideas on e3 or f2, with excellent attacking possibilities.
 Similar to 4.Qd4 is 4.Qd5 when after 4...Nc6 White can seize the last opportunity to return to calm waters with 5.Bf4 Bb4+ 6.Nc3 which will transpose in the Rubinstein line, or he can try 5.Nf3 d6 6.exd6 Be6 7.d7+ Bxd7 when Black's lead in development compensates for the pawn.